moabukar/Everything-Tech/README.md

 # DevOps-101-Resources

-A bunch of online curated resources that will help prepare you for this ever-evoling world of DevOps.
+A bunch of online curated resources that will help prepare you for this ever-evolving world of DevOps.